equinor/tagreader-python/README.md

 Tagreader outputs trend data as Pandas Dataframes, and uses the HDF5 file format to cache results.

-Tagreader has only been tested on Windows platforms, but should also work elsewhere when using REST APIs.
+Tagreader currently only works on Windows platforms, but can (and probably will) be modified to work on Linux using REST APIs.

 ## Requirements

-Python >= 3.6 with the following packages:
+Python 3.6, 3.7 or 3.8 (*) with the following packages:

   + pandas >= 1.0.0
-  + pytables
+  + tables
   + requests
+  + requests-kerberos
-  + requests_kerberos
+  + certifi >= 2020.04.05
   + pyodbc (if using ODBC connections)

 If using ODBC connections, you must also install proprietary drivers for PI ODBC and/or Aspen IP.21 SQLPlus.
 These drivers are only available for Microsoft Windows.

+*) Please note that Python 3.9 is currently not supported due to [lack of Windows wheels](https://github.com/PyTables/PyTables/issues/823) for the PyTables package.

 ## Installation